 This doesn’t only apply to timing or market research either; it applies to everything else you have to deliver as well!

 Although the MR specialist is the expert, any (internal) client suggestions about the respondents to contact or their preferred methodology to be used, should be clearly identified.
 If your client doesn’t believe in qualitative work, it may be unwise to rely solely on such a technique.
 I’ve known companies – dare I say quite a few in the US? – that run tens of group discussions, just to have a “sufficient sample size of respondents to analyze.”
 If you are likely to meet such criticism, then I think it’s better to know before you start, so you can make relevant changes to the methodology!

 If materials are needed to run the test, whether products, concept boards, advertising prints or videos, clear numbers of copies and their delivery date must be specified.
 Too often they are delivered late but the research results are still expected to be provided on the agreed date, which just puts everyone under unnecessary and easily avoidable stress.

 So there you have it, a summary of the seven major parts to a good market research brief.
-Of course, in reality there are many more sections that can be added, which are more dependent upon internal priorities and specific industry or category requirements.
+Of course, in reality, there are many more sections that can be added, which are more dependent upon internal priorities and the specific industry or category requirements.

 The image used in this post came from Denyse’s forthcoming book Winning Customer Centricity, now available for pre-order on C³Centricity, Amazon.com, and Barnes & Nobles.
 Denyse will be presenting at IIeX North America as well; come meet her in person!